Very few bloggers have a business strategy. Learning how to start a successful blog is a step by step process.

 For many, blogging is a hobby or a fun way to extend their online interaction.
 Don’t worry, there is nothing wrong with that at all because it is one of the main attractions of blogging.

-However, there are more and more bloggers who would like to get serious about it as a business and make money blogging.
+However, there are more and more bloggers who would like to get serious about it as a business and learn how to make money blogging.

-Like all small businesses, blogging can succeed, and be very profitable, if the core competencies are set in place.
+Like all small businesses, blogging can succeed.
+It can be very profitable if the core competencies are set in place.

-Starting a blog without knowing what the target market or market segment is, means that there is no focus strategy.
+Starting a blog without knowing what the target market or market segment is, means you have no focused strategy.